Is an electric toothbrush better than a manual toothbrush?

 Answer From Thomas J. Salinas, D.D.S.

 It's possible to brush your teeth effectively with a manual toothbrush.
-However, an electric toothbrush can be a great alternative to a manual toothbrush, especially if you have arthritis or other conditions that make it difficult to brush well.
-An electric toothbrush's bristle movement might even help you remove more plaque from your teeth and improve your gum health.
+However, an electric toothbrush can be a great alternative to a manual toothbrush, especially for children, people with disabilities, older adults, and people who have arthritis or other conditions that make it difficult to brush well.
+An electric toothbrush's bristle movement might even help you remove more plaque or food from your teeth and improve your gum health.

-If you use an electric toothbrush, make sure it's comfortable to hold and easy to use.
-Your dentist might suggest a model with a rotating-oscillating head or a head that uses ultrasonic pulses to move the bristles.
+If you choose to use an electric toothbrush, make sure the toothbrush is comfortable to hold and easy to use.
+Your dentist might suggest a model with a brush head that rotates in one direction and then the other (rotating-oscillating head) or that has very fast vibrating bristles.
 Other features, such as adjustable power levels, timers and rechargeable batteries, are optional.
-Follow the manufacturer's instructions about when to replace the head to ensure the toothbrush continues working effectively.
+Follow the manufacturer's instructions about when to replace the head to ensure that the toothbrush continues working effectively.

 Whether you choose an electric toothbrush or a manual toothbrush, remember that what's most important is daily brushing and flossing.